leafo/lapis-systemd/README.md

 Will generate a file in the current directory, named after your app:
 `some-app-development.service`

-The service file will then automatically be installed into the system via a symlink.

 The contents might look like this:

 ```ini